 The resulting RIMS composition indicates approximately 71% Uvarovite and 29% Grossular for the crystal from Finland, and a higher Uvarovite content of 77% and remaining 23% Grossular for the crystal from Afghanistan.
-Both also probably contain a small percentage of Pyrope (i.e. magnesium).
-On the graph below, you’ll find the dark green graph points of our samples situated below the pure end-member along the Uvarovite (Uv.) and Grossular (Gr.) join.
+Both also probably contain Goldmanite (vanadium) and a small percentage of Pyrope (magnesium).
+On the graph below, you’ll find the dark green graph points of our samples situated below the pure end member along the Uvarovite (Uv.) and Grossular (Gr.) join.
 Uvarovite can be referred to as Gruvite Garnet, a blend of Grossular and Uvarovite.
 The dotted line is used indicate the solid solution between Uvarovite and Pyrope.
-These Uvarovite specimens are the only Gruvite Garnets found in our Garnet study.
+These Uvarovite specimens are the only Gruvite Garnets found in our study of Garnets.

 Graph Showing Uvarovite Composition

 (4mm, 1.78ct, Finland)

 Chemical analyses of Uvarovite samples presented in Deer, Howie and Zussman's 1982 book Orthosilicates indicate that Uvarovite compositions can fall anywhere along the Grossular-Uvarovite join between 50% and 91% Uvarovite.
 Some Uvarovite specimens were shown by DHZ to have high Pyrope content, while others had higher Andradite content.